 - Academic: Publications with preprints and copies where available; syllabus for East Asian Digital Humanities; outline of my dissertation research; full downloadable copy of my dissertation; academic presentations; programming project code and papers.

 - Guides: Annotated bibliographies and resource guides on various topics, including Japanese studies, book history, and online resources.

-- Photos: A prolific body of photography spanning 15 years or so.
+- Photos: A prolific body of photography hosted on Flickr, spanning 15 years or so.

 - Interviewed in Young China Watchers by my student Sarah Yu, along with my co-conspirator Brian Vivier, about the Imperial Lexiscape project we're working on.
 Check it out!